RetroShare/RetroShare/build_scripts/RedHat+Fedora/Linux_RedHat_InstallGuide.md

 ### Build infos

+Note: If you installed Qt6 you need to use `qmake6` on the command line.

 For the `FeedReader` it is required to append the config option `CONFIG+=retroshare_plugins`.
 Make sure `plugins/plugins.pro` contains `FeedReader` in the list of plugins to compile.